 Pecos is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pecos is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Pecos who work in office and administrative support (12.53%), management occupations (9.81%), and law enforcement and fire fighting (8.72%).

-The citizens of Pecos are slightly less educated than the national average of 21.84% for the average city or town: 16.57% of adults in Pecos have a bachelor's degree or advanced degree
+The percentage of adults in Pecos with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.57% of adults in Pecos have a bachelor's degree or advanced degree.

 Pecos is an extremely ethnically-diverse village.
 The people who call Pecos home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Pecos, accounting for 84.97% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pecos residents report their race to be White, followed by Native American.
 Important ancestries of people in Pecos include Italian, Yugoslavian, Irish, Lebanese, and Other West Indian.